Changes in Eligibility

 Changing Plans After Enrollment

-Once you enroll in an STRS Ohio medical plan, you will remain in the plan you select for the calendar year, unless you experience a qualifying event.
+Once you enroll in an STRS Ohio medical plan, you will remain in the plan you select for the calendar year, unless you experience one of the following events.

 - Enrollee experiences one of the following events and requests to change plans within 31 days of the event: (1) marriage, divorce, dissolution or legal separation; (2) birth, adoption or legal guardianship of a child; (3) death; or (4) full loss of premium subsidy.

 - Enrollee becomes eligible for and enrolls in Medicare Parts A & B or Part B-only.
 Enrollee must request to change plans within three months following the effective date of Medicare.
-Note: If you are enrolled in the Basic Plan, you will be enrolled in the Aetna Medicare Plan, if eligible, unless you specify a different plan when you submit proof of Medicare enrollment to STRS Ohio.
+Note: After Medicare enrollment is confirmed, your plan enrollment will be as follows unless you select a different plan: (1) Basic Plan enrollees will be enrolled in the Aetna Medicare Plan; (2) AultCare enrollees will be enrolled in the AultCare PrimeTime Health Plan; and (3) Paramount Health Care enrollees will be enrolled in Paramount Elite.
+See Medicare Enrollment for more information.

 - Enrollee is a new retiree.
 The new enrollee must request to change plans within 31 days of receiving the first monthly benefit payment.